Guruumeditation/NikoSDK/README.md

 As I don't have alarm or energy modules, there is not command for it.
 If someone can give the their json format, I will implement it.

+## History

+1.0.3
+- FIXED : Values sometimes not well returned from server
+- CHANGE : Action's Location property renamed to LocationId

+1.0.2
+- FIXED : Case when multiple messages received same time

+1.0.1:
+- FIXED : bug when sometimes NHC send extra characters at the end of json

+1.0
+- Initial release

 ## License

 ```